 This Circle Way Practicum is a residential retreat based on the book The Circle Way, A Leader in Every Chair by Christina Baldwin and Ann Linnea.
-The twenty-year tradition of teaching and learning The Circle Way on Whidbey Island is entering its next generation with your hosts Amanda Fenton and Tenneson Woolf.
+The twenty-plus year tradition of teaching and learning The Circle Way on Whidbey Island, Washington has entered its next generation with your hosts Amanda Fenton and Tenneson Woolf.

 Together we will:

 Explore what is The Circle Way and how it works – the agreements, principles and practices that give it strength.